Challenger and mobile banks

 The app also automatically categorises spending so you can see how much you’re spending on food, travel, coffee, beer, entertainment and bills, and tells you which retailers you've been spending.

-An overdraft of up to £750 is also available, which costs 15% EAR.
-The app also features a handy overdraft sliding scale tool, which explains how much it would cost to use your entire overdraft per day.
+An overdraft of up to £5,000 is also available, which is charged at 15% EAR.
+The app also features a handy overdraft sliding scale tool, and explains how much it would cost to use your entire overdraft per day.
+Starling have created a useful overdraft calculator that compares different banks' rates and shows you how much it costs to use £1 - £5,000 of an authorised overdraft over seven, 30,60 and 90 days.
+Bear in mind that from November, overdraft fees will change due to new FCA rules.

 Starling is the only branchless bank to offer interest on current account balances - a very modest 0.5% AER on balances up to £2,000 and 0.25% AER on balances above £2,000.
 The bank has also partnered up with peer-to-peer money transfer firm TransferWise, to enable you to send money overseas.